Graham-MacIsaac/Seamless-Twitter-Project/index.md

 r_sq = model.score(x, y)
 print(r_sq)
 ```
 0.0074, which is <b>technically</b> better, but that's not saying much.
-This seems like a good time to take a look at our target variable and see what's going on.<br><br>
+This seems like a good time to take a look at our target variable and see what's going on.<br>

 ```python
 df['engagements'].hist(bins=20)